 Some school districts require new substitutes to attend some type of formal training before they are placed on the substitute list while others do not.
 No matter the case, you should always try to schedule a short meeting to introduce yourself to the building principal.
 Use this time to let them know who you are, ask them for any advice, and find out any specific protocol they may have for substitute teachers.

 Always try to obtain a copy of the school’s student handbook.
-Have a good understanding of what they school expects from their students and teachers.
+Have a solid understanding of what they school expects from their students and teachers.
 Some schools may even have a substitute policy designed to protect substitutes from poor student behavior.
 Carry the student handbook with you and refer to it when necessary.
 Don’t be afraid to ask the principal or a teacher for clarification.
-It is important to understand that every district has its own unique student handbook.
-While there will be similarities, there will also be major differences.
+It is essential to understand that every district has its own unique student handbook.
+While there will be similarities, there will also be significant differences.

 While You Sub